 You can find them on the head of birds.
 These fleas can also parasite on other

-FLEAS CONTROL MANAGEMENT
+FLEAS CONTROL SERVICES

 animals like dogs, cats, and humans.
 Female fleas produce an egg in the surrounding environment.
 Their eggs take four weeks to hatch into an adult.
 They can be very deadly as they can kill their host.